We’ve created a Kickstarter fee calculator to help you calculate the costs that you will pay to Kickstarter.

-It also will auto populate a pie chart to show you what percent of the total raised amount you get to keep and what percent goes to Kickstarter.
+It also will auto-populate a pie chart to show you the estimated percent of the total funds you get to keep and the percent that goes to Kickstarter.

 Do Fees Make More Cents Now?

 Bad puns aside, hopefully, this calculator helped you estimate the cost of your new Kickstarter campaign.
 If you have ideas on how to make it more accurate, please add them to the comments.
-If we get enough requests, we might build a calculator for Indiegogo also.
+If we get enough requests, we might build a calculator for Indiegogo, too.